 The Latest Cyber-Attacks

 Every day, attackers focus on breaching internet resources.
 Compromises plague large and small businesses, but not every incident makes national news.
-Small businesses often don't consider themselves a target, but attackers know that small businesses lack the resources necessary to detect sophisticated attacks.
+Small businesses often don’t consider themselves a target of cyber crime, but attackers know that small businesses lack the resources necessary to detect sophisticated attacks.

 Here are a few of the latest cyber-attacks:

 - The Alaska Department of Health suffered a data breach that exposed residential, financial, health, and personal information.

 - Similar to the Mirai botnet, the Meris botnet attacked the security research publication, KrebsOnSecurity, and the Russian search engine, Yandex, with one of the biggest distributed denial-of-service (DDoS) attacks to date.

 - The host provider, Epik, experienced a data breach after attackers gained access to a decade’s worth of information from their internal databases.

 - The Dallas, Texas school district reported a data breach that allowed attackers to access student and employee personal information.

 - A small Nevada food chain known for hosting gambling services reported that attackers installed malware on their systems and stole customer personal information.